"On my placements, I've worked in a community mental health recovery service, on a working age acute ward and with a home treatment team."

-The Mental Health Nursing course is challenging, but there is something new to learn every day.
-The course is set out brilliantly and there is so much help available from staff and from mentors on placement.
-The Simulation Suite is great.
-As well wards, we have a ‘flat’ to simulate working in the community.
+My mental health nursing course is challenging, but there is something new to learn every day.
+The course is set out brilliantly and there's so much help available from staff and from mentors on placement.
+The Clinical Simulation Centre is great and there's also wards and a flat to simulate working in the community.

-I have met so many people while on placement.
+I've met so many people while on clinical placement.
 I had no idea of what to expect before I started my first placement on an elderly acute ward, so faced many challenges, but by the end of the eight weeks I really felt like part of the team.
-I have also worked in a community mental health recovery service, on a working age acute ward and with the home treatment team.
+I've also worked in a community mental health recovery service, on a working age acute ward and with the home treatment team.

-I split my elective placement into two parts.
+I also completed an elective placement that I split into two parts.
 I spent the first two weeks in Ghana, volunteering in a local hospital and running wound clinics in schools to help prevent infection, as many of the children had infected cuts and bites.
-In Ghana the health care system is so different to home, and many of the locals can’t afford treatment.
+In Ghana the healthcare system is so different to home, and many of the locals can’t afford treatment.
 I met so many inspirational people who work so hard for the little they have.
-I spent the second two weeks at Frimley Park A&E.
+I spent the second two weeks at Frimley Park accident and emergency.